Player who 'stopped match-fixing' charged with match-fixing

 He is one of three Inter Allies players to be charged, with 15 from three-time Ghanaian champions Ashanti Gold facing similar disciplinary cases.

-Inter Allies' head coach, team manager and a club official have also been charged, as have both the president and CEO of Ashanti Gold respectively.
+Inter Allies' head coach, team manager and a club official have also been charged, as have both the president and chief executive of Ashanti Gold.

-Ghana's FA (GFA) will adjudicate the cases after requesting statements of defence, all of which are expected to have been received by Monday 27 September.
+Ghana's football association (GFA) will adjudicate the cases after requesting statements of defence, all of which are expected to have been received by Monday 27 September.

 'We have not done anything bad because we always beat people 4-0, 5-0 or 5-4," Ashanti Gold president Kwaku Frimpong told BBC Sport Africa.

-"We beat them five and their defender (Musah) scored two himself.
+"We beat them five and their defender [Musah] scored two himself.
 I think they have to put the blame on the guy who scored himself because it's unprecedented.

 "So why do we have to blame Ashanti Gold?
 This is jealousy and they just want to destroy my name.
 I have not talked to any president or any club.
 We have done nothing."